stevdza-san/DiaryApp/README.md

 * [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - used to manage the local storage i.e. `writing to and reading from the database`.
 Coroutines help in managing background threads and reduces the need for callbacks.
 * [Material Design 3](https://m3.material.io/) - an adaptable system of guidelines, components, and tools that support the best practices of user interface design.
-* [Compose Navigation](https://developer.android.com/jetpack/compose/navigation) - used to handle all navigations and arguments passing while hiding the complex, non-type-safe and boilerplate code
+* [Compose Navigation](https://developer.android.com/jetpack/compose/navigation) - navigate between composables while taking advantage of the stateful NavController which keeps track of the back stack of composables that make up the screens in your app.
 * [Google Accompanist Libraries](https://github.com/google/accompanist) - these are a collection of extension libraries for Jetpack Compose.
 DiaryApp specifically uses Accompanist's Pager Library
 * [Dagger Hilt](https://dagger.dev/hilt/) - used for Dependency Injection.
 * [Coil](https://coil-kt.github.io/coil/) - an image loading library for Android backed by Kotlin Coroutines